data-scientist718/Regression-project/README.md

 ### Recommendations

-- The New York City Taxi and Limousine commission can use these findings to create an app that allows users (TLC riders) to see the estimated fare before their ride begins.
+- The New York City Taxi and Limousine Commission can leverage these findings to develop a user-friendly app that allows TLC riders to view estimated fares before starting their rides, enhancing user experience.
-- The model provides a generally strong and reliable fare prediction that can be used in downstream modeling efforts.
+- The model provides a robust and reliable fare prediction, making it a valuable resource for future modeling endeavors.

 ### Limitations